MalindiFrank/4Insights/README.md

 # 4Insights

 4Insights helps website owners understand how people use their sites — which pages are popular, how visitors move between pages, and what content works best — without spying on anyone.
-It’s designed so a non-technical person (or a curious 16‑year‑old) can get started quickly: you add a tiny snippet of code to your site, and the system collects anonymous, summary information that helps you improve your site.
+It’s designed so a person can get started quickly: you add a tiny snippet of code to your site, and the system collects anonymous, summary information that helps you improve your site.

 A lightweight, privacy-first web analytics platform designed to be simple to operate, easy to extend, and production-ready when the team is ready to scale and monetize.
 4Insights is built with the goals of clarity, maintainability, and minimal runtime dependencies — a showcase of system integration best-practices.